 One of the reasons more people were able to move was thanks to remote working.
 You can live anywhere while keeping your job.
-Some people also moved out of necessity if their hours or salary was cut and needed a lower living cost.
+Some people also moved out of necessity if their hours or salary were cut and they needed a lower living cost.

 Whether you move or stay in your current home, you’ll quickly start to feel like your pet is a co-worker.
-They might be the only ones with you throughout the day while you’re sitting at your desk, shuffling to the kitchen, or taking a break.
-Chances are, your dog will love the fact that you’re home more often.
-But, it can make the time you’re away from home seem worse.
+They might be the only ones with you throughout the day while sitting at your desk, shuffling to the kitchen, or taking a break.
+Chances are, your dog will love that you’re home more often.
+But it can make the time you’re away from home seem worse.
 They might even start to develop separation anxiety.

-It’s a common behavioral problem, and thankfully it can usually be managed.
-Your dog might need some time to adjust to the “new norms” in your living situation, especially if you’ve moved to a different location.
+It’s a common behavioral problem; thankfully, it can usually be managed.
+Your dog might need time to adjust to the “new norms” in your living situation, especially if you’ve moved to a different location.

 If you have to leave the house and your dog has started to exhibit signs of separation anxiety, there are things you can do to help them (and yourself).
 First, don’t make a big deal when you leave.
 Say “goodbye” to your furry friend long before you go, and don’t hype them up before you walk out the door.
 Stay calm and assertive as you leave.
 Your dog will pick up on that energy.
 Since you’re the “pack leader,” they will follow your lead and stay calmer.

-Start with smaller “trips,” spending just 5-10 minutes out of the house to see how your dog does.
-When they start to see that you’ll always return, some of that anxiety can fade away until you’re able to leave for longer periods.
+Start with shorter “trips,” spending 5-10 minutes out of the house to see how your dog does.
+When they start to know that you’ll always return, some of that anxiety can fade away until you can leave for longer periods.

 Dealing with distractions when working remotely

 Your pet might not be the only one facing new challenges while you’re working from home.
-It can be tempting for you, as their owner, to get distracted by their presence.
-They might demand your attention or you might just be susceptible to giving it to them whenever they’re around.
+As their owner, it can be tempting for you to get distracted by their presence.
+They might demand your attention, or you might be susceptible to giving it to them whenever they’re around.

 There is nothing wrong with having your dog nearby while you’re working.
 But, if your furry friend is going to distract you from your job, it’s best to keep them in a separate area.
 One of the most important things you can do when working from home is to strike a healthy work-life balance.
-It’s a key factor whether you have a pet or not, but it becomes even more important when your best friend is involved.
+It’s a key factor whether you have a pet, but it becomes even more critical when your best friend is involved.

 Not sure how to find that balance?
 Try some of the following tips: